 Identified Need:

 Brainstorm Solutions:

+1; R A н М

+2:

+3:

+4:

+Solution Evaluation

-Solution Evaluation: Next, look at all of your brainstormed solutions and use this worksheet to prioritize them based on your context.
+Next, look at all of your brainstormed solutions and use this worksheet to prioritize them based on your context.
 Considering the following criteria, choose the 2 or 3 solutions in each row that are best aligned.

-Criteria Which solutions are most Solutions:
+Which solutions are most...

-Relevant meaningful and applies to local context 1.
+Relevant (R): meaningful and applies to local context

-2.

-3.

-Achievable can enact solution with current resources (\$, time, staffing) 1.
+Achievable (A): can enact solution with current resources (\$, time, staffing)

-2.

-3.

-Measurable allows for progress monitoring against outcomes 1.
+Measurable (M): allows for progress monitoring against outcomes

-2.

-3.

-High Impact will have a real impact on student success 1.
+High Impact (H): will have a real impact on student success

-2.

-3.
+Picking a Solution

-Picking a Solution: Which 2 or 3 solutions appeared most frequently in the table above?
-Answer the below questions and use a decision-making protocol to evaluate these solutions and determine which to choose.
+Which 2 or 3 solutions meet the most criteria in the table above?
+Answer the below questions for those 2 or 3 solutions and use a decision-making protocol to determine which to choose.

 Solution 1:

-Why do you need it?
+Why do you need this solution?

 How does this particular solution get at the problem of practice?

-Can you implement it within a reasonable amount of time?
+Can you implement this solution within a reasonable amount of time?

-Who will implement it?
+Who will implement this solution?

+Solution 1: (Continued)

 Who will support the implementation and how?

 What does success look like?

 How will you measure progress towards that outcome?

-How will you measure progress towards that outcome:

 Solution 2:

-Why do you need it?
+Why do you need this solution?

 How does this particular solution get at the problem of practice?

-now does this particular solution get at the problem of practice:

-Can you implement it within a reasonable amount of time?
+Can you implement this solution within a reasonable amount of time?

-Who will implement it?
+Who will implement this solution?

 Who will support the implementation and how?

 What does success look like?

 How will you measure progress towards that outcome?

 Solution 3:

-Why do you need it?
+Why do you need this solution?

 How does this particular solution get at the problem of practice?

-Can you implement it within a reasonable amount of time?
+Can you implement this solution within a reasonable amount of time?

-Who will implement it?
+Who will implement this solution?

 Who will support the implementation and how?

 What does success look like?

 How will you measure progress towards that outcome?

-now will you measure progress towards that outcome:

 Your Solution

-Describe the solution you will implement.
+Describe the solution you will implement:

+Describe what district needs this solution addresses: